Whang-od: Career

 Whang-od started tattooing at the age of 15, a traditional artform that she learned from her father who was considered a master tattooist in the region.
 Traditionally, only men with special tattooing ancestry were allowed to learn the art.
 Whang-od was an exception due to her talent and potential seen by her father.
-In later life, Whang-od's chosen apprentices constituted of only women, breaking the patrimonial tradition for the first time in recorded Kalinga history.
+In later life, Whang-od's chosen apprentices consisted of only women, breaking the patrimonial tradition for the first time in recorded Kalinga history.
 Despite breaking tradition, her community accepted her decision.
 She has been doing the batok, the traditional hand-tapped tattooing, on male headhunters who earned the tattoos by protecting villages or killing enemies.
 She also tattoos women of the Butbut people in Buscalan, Kalinga, primarily for aesthetic purposes.
 As a traditional Kalinga tattooist or mambabatok, she has done fortune telling and chants while doing tattoos.
 Every design she creates contains symbolic meanings specific to the mambabatok culture.
 For example, a warrior who had killed an enemy would be given an eagle tattoo upon his return from battle.

 She was first tattooed as a teenager with the designs consisting of a ladder and a python.
 The python tattoo was especially important in her people's sacred stories.
 According to their indigenous religion, the python scale tattoo was first given to Lagkunawa, a beautiful noblewoman from the village of Tinglayan (Whang-od's home village).
 It was a gift from the hero-god Banna, who fell in love with the mortal.
 Ever since, the tattoo was passed on through the generations.
 Fatok is the term used for tattooing women to show beauty and wealth.
 When a woman's arm is tattooed just like Whang-od's own tattoos, the family of the woman is obliged to pay the tattoo artist a piglet or a bundle of harvested rice (locally called as dalan).
 On the other hand, fi-ing is the term used for tattooing of male Butbut warriors on their chests and arms.
 Whang-od used to practice fi-ing until headhunting was discouraged by the government.
 Fi-ing was last practiced in 1972.